4.3. The Stages of Policy Development

 Dangerous Myths about Juvenile Sex Offenders

-Identifying the Problem and Agenda Setting
+Identifying the Problem and Agenda-Setting

 Identifying the problem involves addressing what is happening and why it is an issue.
-In criminal justice, this might look at the increase of opioid use and overdoses or acts of youth violence.
+In criminal justice, this might look at the increase in opioid use and overdoses or acts of youth violence.
 Once the issue is identified, there can be a serious debate about the plans of the policy.
 Once it is decided what the policy will look like, it is placed on the agenda.
 This is perhaps the most politicized part of the process as it involves many different stakeholders.
 It involves identifying the legislative, regulatory, judicial, or other institutions responsible for policy adoption and formulation.

 Formulation and Adoption